illispi/homeSite/src/data/blog-posts/seinttrack.md

 </Show>
 ```

-Above type narrowing doesnt work for typescript, so you always have to use ! assertion, which kind of error prone.
-There is a callback version of `<Show>`, but I dont like renaming solidQueryA.data to data for no reason, and in this example it doesnt even work since there is AND condition in when.
-I also kind of wish you could do `<For>` component as well without renaming variable and just use index inside callback.
+In the above example, type narrowing doesn’t work with TypeScript, so you always have to use the ! assertion, which is error-prone.
+While there’s a callback version of <Show>, I dislike renaming solidQueryA.data to something generic like data unnecessarily.
+Additionally, in this example, the callback version doesn’t work due to the AND condition in the when prop.

+Similarly, I wish <For> components allowed using indices directly inside the callback without requiring variable renaming.

 #### Other issues

-I couldnt get trpc errors not crash the server for some reason, it didnt happen on my previous project at some point but on latest dependencies, it happens, so I had to disable SSR.
-For some reason vinxi doesnt seem to load .env in production, so I had to use this workaround
+tRPC Errors: For some reason, I couldn’t prevent tRPC errors from crashing the server.
+This issue didn’t occur in my previous project, but with the latest dependencies, it surfaced.
+To work around this, I had to disable SSR.
+Environment Variables: Vinxi didn’t load .env files in production, so I resorted to this workaround:
 ```js
 "start": "node --env-file=.env .output/server/index.mjs",
 ```
-On programming side I couldnt figure out how to work with useTransition for calendar animation, so I just switch to new data after exit animation, instead of starting to load new async data immediately after exit animation starts.
-I couldnt figure out how to initialize signal with async data either.
+Animations & Transitions: I couldn’t figure out how to use useTransition effectively for calendar animations.
+As a result, I switched to loading new data only after the exit animation completes, instead of starting it during the animation.
+Signals with Async Data: I struggled to initialize a signal with asynchronous data.
 ## Conclusion

-I think it was pretty fun to participate in this hack, and I think its good way to get new users to try solidjs and ecosystem got some good contributions from challenges.
+Participating in Solid Hack 2024 was a fun experience.
+It’s a great way to introduce new users to SolidJS, and the ecosystem benefited from some excellent contributions through the challenges.